Edinburgh with kids

 Book your Hop on Hop off Bus Tickets here (ages 5+, runs from 9 am to 4 pm, $20 per adult)

-13. Get your energy out at Wonder World Soft Play (Edinburgh location)
+14. Get your energy out at Wonder World Soft Play (Edinburgh location)

 Best for: All ages

 Wonder World Soft Play is a chain of indoor playgrounds, and Edinburgh is the largest location in the country.
+It’s a great thing to do with toddlers in Edinburgh, up to school age.

 It’s attached to a Tesco Supermarket, so it’s a good opportunity to do some shopping if you have a kitchen in Edinburgh, and let the kids blow off some steam.